02Kenzo/objectionwiki/Running-On-A-Jailbroken-Device.md

 3167  AGXCompilerServi
 ```

 Great.
 That is all the information you need.
 Each of those "name"'s are what we refer to as Gadgets in objection.
-So, to "connect" to one of those apps, specify the name to the `--gadget` flag.
+So, to "connect" to one of those apps, specify the name with the `--gadget` flag.

 ```txt
 ~ » objection --gadget "App Store" explore